awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.migration.md

 1. Swap your environment URL\.
 For instructions, go to [Blue/Green Deployments with AWS Elastic Beanstalk](using-features.CNAMESwap.md)\.

 1. Terminate your old environment\.
-For instructions, go to [Terminate an Environment](using-features.terminating.md)\.
+For instructions, go to [Terminate an Elastic Beanstalk Environment](using-features.terminating.md)\.

 **Note**
 If you use AWS Identity and Access Management \(IAM\) then you will need to update your policies to include AWS CloudFormation and Amazon RDS \(if applicable\)\.
 For more information, see [Using Elastic Beanstalk with AWS Identity and Access Management](AWSHowTo.iam.md)\.